Padmini Kolhapure

-Padmini Kolhapure is an Indian actress and singer, who works primarily in Hindi films.
+Padmini Kolhapure (born 1 November 1965) is an Indian actress and singer, who primarily works in Hindi and Marathi films.
+Kolhapure is considered as one of the leading actress of the 80s.
+In a career spanning over four decades, she has worked in over 75 films and has received several accolades including three Filmfare Awards.

 She began her acting career in 1972 at the age of seven, and her early works include Zindagi (1976) and Dream Girl (1977).
 She had her breakthrough with the film Satyam Shivam Sundaram (1978), starring as the young Roopa.
-She is the recipient of two Filmfare Awards.

 At the age of 15, Kolhapure won the Filmfare Award for Best Supporting Actress for her performance in the revenge drama Insaf Ka Tarazu (1980), and at the age of 17, won the Filmfare Award for Best Actress for the musical romantic drama Prem Rog (1982), thus becoming the second-youngest actress to win the awards in the respective categories.
-She was also nominated for the Best Supporting Actress for her role in Souten (1983) and also received another Best Actress nomination for Pyar Jhukta Nahin (1985).
+She was also nominated for the Best Supporting Actress for her role in Souten (1983) and also received a Best Actress nomination for Pyar Jhukta Nahin (1985).
+Kolhapure established herself as a leading lady in Hindi cinema with films such as - Ahista Ahista (1981), Vidhaata (1982), Woh Saat Din (1983), Do Dilon Ki Dastaan (1985), Swarag Se Sunder (1986), Dadagiri (1987), Phata Poster Nikla Hero (2013) and Panipat (2019).
+She has also acted in Marathi films like Chimani Pakhar (2000), Manthan: Ek Amrut Pyala (2005) and Prawaas (2020).

-Early life
+Early life and family

-Padmini Kolhapure was born in a Marathi family, second among the three daughters of Pandharinath Kolhapure, a professional musician, by his wife Nirupama Kolhapure.
+Padmini Kolhapure was born 1 November 1965 in a Marathi family, second among the three daughters of Pandharinath Kolhapure, a professional musician, by his wife Nirupama Kolhapure.
 Her elder sister is the former actress Shivangi Kolhapure, wife of actor Shakti Kapoor and mother of actress Shraddha Kapoor and actor Siddhanth Kapoor.
 Her younger sister, Tejaswini Kolhapure, too is an actress.

 The family took the surname "Kolhapure" because they hailed from Kolhapur in Maharashtra.
-Padmini's mother, Nirupama Kolhapure, was born into a Konkani-speaking Konkani Brahmin Marathi family belonging to Mangalore in Karnataka.
+Padmini's mother, Nirupama Kolhapure, was a Saraswat Brahmin from Mangalore.
 Padmini's father, Pandharinath Kolhapure, was a talented vocalist and Veena player.
 He was the son of Pandit Krishnarao Kolhapure (partner in Balvant Natak Academy along with Pandit Deenanath Mangeshkar), an exponent of Natya Sangeet, who had enjoyed the patronage of the Baroda Durbar.
 Pandharinath's mother was the half-sister of Pandit Deenanath Mangeshkar, and sister of Balwantrao Abhisheki, the father of vocalist Jitendra Abhisheki.
 Thus, Padmini is niece of legendary singers Lata Mangeshkar and Asha Bhonsle.
 Her mother formerly used to work as ground staff with Air India.

-While working for the film Aisa Pyar Kahan, Padmini met Pradeep Sharma alias Tutu Sharma, who was the producer of the film.
-They were married after a brief courtship in 1986.
-They have a son named Priyaank Sharma, born in Feb 1990.
-Priyank had assisted filmmaker Rajkumar Santoshi for the film Phata Poster Nikla Hero and has worked as an actor.
-He married producer Karim Morani's daughter and Zoa Morani's sister Shaza on 4 February 2021.